 Mark Ford is a marimba artist and the Coordinator of Percussion at The University of North Texas College of Music in Denton, Texas.
-As a Past-President of the Percussive Arts Society and the coordinator of one of the largest percussion programs in the United States at UNT, Ford is an active performer and composer.
+As a Past-President of the Percussive Arts Society and the coordinator of one of the largest percussion programs in the world at UNT, Ford is an active performer and composer.
 Mark has been featured as a marimba soloist throughout the United States at universities, festivals and music conferences.
 He has performed internationally throughout Europe as well as in Japan, China, Taiwan, Australia and South America.
-In addition to his duties at UNT, Ford is also the Artistic Director for the annual Drum Fest Marimba/Vibraphone Competition in Opole, Poland.
+In addition to his duties at UNT, Ford is also the Artistic Director for the bi-annual Drum Fest Marimba/Vibraphone Competition in Opole, Poland.

 With over four decades of performing, teaching and composing to his credit, Mark’s recordings have established his dedication to excellence in music.
 Ford’s solo marimba CDs, Stealing a Moment, Motion Beyond and Polaris, have become standards in the percussion world.
 His CDs have been described by PAS’ Percussive Notes as “beautiful, exceptional and virtuosic.”
 Contact, with the UNT Wind Symphony conducted by Eugene Corporon features Mark performing marimba and percussion concertos by Jennifer Higdon, Daniel McCarthy, Keiko Abe and Ford.